 What is the name of the program where the kids skate at the beginning of the Canucks Games

 This program is called "In the Line up", and is open to registered BC Hockey minor hockey players from Atom up to Bantam.
 Find out more information or register for the program on the website.

 Is the Canucks Centre for BC Hockey open to the general public?

 Yes, the Canucks Centre for BC Hockey is open to the general public.
 Located at Rogers Arena, the office is full of hockey resources for minor hockey coaches of all levels.
-For more information on the Canucks Centre call 604 899 7770.
+For more information on the Canucks Centre for BC Hockey call 604 899 7770.